mozilla/glean/docs/user/pings/testing-custom-pings.md

   }

   /**
-   * Internal function to only be overriden in tests.
+   * Internal function to only be overridden in tests.
 This
    * calls the Glean SDK API to send custom pings.
    */
   @VisibleForTesting(otherwise = VisibleForTesting.NONE)